At Harrison Middleton University there are many ways to transfer credits and earn credit for your professional, military, and volunteer experience.

 Doctoral Transfer Credit Policy

-Students can request to transfer credits when submitting their proposed program of study during The Great Conversation: The Cornerstone Course or the How to Think about the Great Ideas Course.
+Students can request to transfer credits when submitting their proposed program of study during The Great Conversation: The Cornerstone Course.
 Students must provide appropriate documentation of the successfully completed course.
 Appropriate documentation includes official transcripts mailed from the institution directly to the Harrison Middleton University Registrar and a copy of the institution’s catalog, syllabus, or course outline which includes summary information about the course(s) requested for transfer.
+Prior to enrollment, HMU will review transcripts and provide prospective students an estimate of what credits may be awarded and how they may be applied to a student’s degree pathway.

 Other Credit by Examination Options